hyprwm/hyprland-wiki/pages/Getting Started/Master-Tutorial.md

 _If not using an NVIDIA card, skip this step_

 Please take a look at
 [The Nvidia page](../../Nvidia) before launching.
-You should **first** make a wrapper, as described in a section a bit below, then follow the instructions from the Nvidia page, and then continue on with sections below.
+It has a lot of info regarding the needed environment and tweaks.

 ## VM?
 _If not using a VM, skip this step_